News

 Join Jane and Ninya to relive the exciting revelation of a previously unpublished Tudor garment.
 A detailed examination of a recently discovered 16th century farthingale sleeve is the focus of the next Tudor Tailor online event.

-If you're busy planning your next project then make sure you pop over to our Etsy shop where we sell a large collection of books and resources for making historic costume.
+If you're busy planning your next project then make sure you pop over to our online shop where we sell a large collection of books and resources for making historic costume.

 Who do you think you were?